Are bathroom co-ed?

 Who owns the fraternity and sorority houses?

 Lehigh University owns all the fraternity and sorority houses.
-All University owned houses are leased to Greek Alumni Associations on a yearly basis through the Office of Residential Services, which acts as landlord in coordinating room changes and managing leases, among other services.
+All University owned houses are leased to Greek Alumni Associations on a yearly basis through the Office of Housing Services, which acts as landlord in coordinating room changes and managing leases, among other services.